Demographic history of Palestine (region): Hellenistic and Hasmonean period

-Roman and Byzantine period
+Roman period

 The Roman conquest of Judea led by Pompey took place in 63 BC.
 The Roman occupation encompassed the end of Jewish independence in Judea, the last years of the Hasmonean kingdom, the Herodian age and the rise of Christianity, the First Jewish–Roman War, and the fall of Jerusalem and the destruction of the Second Temple.
 The total population of Pharisees, the forerunners of modern Rabbinic Judaism, was around 6,000 ("exakischilioi"), according to Josephus.

 Local population displacements occurred with the expulsion of the Jews from Jerusalem – "In the earlier revolt in the previous century, 66–73 CE, Rome destroyed the Temple and forbade Jews to live in the remaining parts of Jerusalem; for this reason, the Rabbis gathered instead on the Mediterranean coast in Yavneh near Jaffa".
-Dispersal to other parts of the Roman Empire occurred:
+Dispersal to other parts of the Roman Empire occurred, but some earlier settlements were also established as early as 4 BC.

-"No date or origin can be assigned to the numerous settlements eventually known in the west, and some may have been founded as a result of the dispersal of Palestinian Jews after the revolts of AD 66–70 and 132-5, but it is reasonable to conjecture that many, such as the settlement in Puteoli attested in 4 BC, went back to the late republic or early empire and originated in voluntary emigration and the lure of trade and commerce."

 Modern estimates vary: Applebaum argues that in the Herodian kingdom, there were 1.5 million Jews, a figure Ben David says covers the numbers in Judea alone.
 Salo Wittmayer Baron estimated the population at 2.3 million at the time of Roman emperor Claudius (reigned 41–54).
-According to Israeli archeologist Magen Broshi, west of the Jordan River the population did not exceed 1 million:
+According to Israeli archeologist Magen Broshi, west of the Jordan River the population certainly did not exceed 1 million: